MarijkeSnip/superpy/README.md

 	input: python super.py show-date
 	output: Date is currently set to (yyyy-mm-dd)

+date-today
+	The date is set to today.

+	input: python super.py date-today
+	output: Date is set to (yyyy-mm-dd (today))

 advance-date
 	The system date will be changed by the number of days entered compared to the set system date (example: 2023-05-05).